-For mild-to-moderate headaches, patients may benefit from simple analgesics including acetaminophen, aspirin, and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.20-23 These agents are relatively safe, available, and inexpensive.
-If patients do not respond to these agents or experience more severe headaches, they may use other migraine-specific medications including triptans (almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan) and ergots (ergotamine, dihydroergotamine).
+For mild-to-moderate headaches, patients may benefit from simple analgesics including acetaminophen, aspirin, and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.75-78 These agents are relatively safe, available, and inexpensive.
+If patients do not respond to these agents or if they experience more severe headaches, they may use other migraine-specific medications including triptans (almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan) and ergots (ergotamine, dihydroergotamine).

-When usual acute medications do not provide relief, patients may present to the ED.2 In this setting, patients may receive sumatriptan, dihydroergotamine, ketorolac, antiemetics (chlorpromazine, droperidol, metoclopramide, prochlorperazine, promethazine), dexamethasone, or opioids (meperidine, tramadol, nalbuphine).24-27
+When usual acute medications do not provide relief, patients may present to the ED.2 In this setting, patients may receive sumatriptan, dihydroergotamine, ketorolac, antiemetics (chlorpromazine, droperidol, metoclopramide, prochlorperazine, promethazine), dexamethasone, or opioids (meperidine, tramadol, nalbuphine).79-82

 Clinicians discourage the frequent use of acute medications for migraines.
-The use of acute therapy more frequently than 10 days per month is associated with the development of medication overuse headaches and chronic daily headaches.28 Opioids and barbiturates are associated with the highest risk for medication overuse headaches, although frequent use of NSAIDS and triptans can also lead to chronic migraines and medication overuse headaches.28
+The use of acute therapy more frequently than 10 days per month is associated with the development of medication overuse headache and chronic daily headache.19 Opioids and barbiturates are associated with the highest risk for medication overuse headache, although frequent use of NSAIDS and triptans can also lead to chronic migraine and medication overuse headache.19